SB-Chalmers/bt_python/book/support/02_scoping.md

 - **What are the data quality issues?**
   - Missing values, incorrect formats, inconsistent column naming, units mismatch.
 Plan time for exploration and cleaning—often 30–50% of the total workload.
+  - If possible, refuse messy data.
+You can define an dummy dataset that describes the desired variable naming and shape of the data you would like to receive and work with the data sender to avoid data quality issues.

 ---